Annegret Mündermann

-Annegret Mündermann is a German researcher at the Department of Biomedical Engineering at the University of Basel.
-She is a full professor in the field of Regenerative Medicine & Biomechanics.
+Annegret Mündermann is a German researcher at the Schulthess Clinic Zurich and at the Department of Biomedical Engineering at the University of Basel.
+She is an adjunct professor in the field of Regenerative Medicine & Biomechanics.

-Her main research focus lies in the impact of biomechanics in the development and progression of osteoarthritis and the accompanying diagnosis and treatment of the musculoskeletal system.
+Her main research focus lies in outcome research in orthopaedics and on the impact of biomechanics in the development and progression of osteoarthritis and the accompanying diagnosis and treatment of the musculoskeletal system.

-She is a member of various national and international societies in the fields of biomechanics and osteoarthritis, including the International Society of Biomechanics, European Society of Biomechanics, the German Society of Clinical Movement Science and the Society of Traumatology and Orthopaedics in Sports.
-Further, she is a board member of the German Society of Biomechanics (DGfB), where she also served as Secretary General and she is part of the Board Nominating Committee, Award and Nomination Committee, Research and Training Committee of the Osteoarthritis Research Society International (OARSI) since 2023.
+She is a member of various national and international societies in the fields of biomechanics and osteoarthritis, including the International Society of Biomechanics, European Society of Biomechanics, the German Society of Clinical Movement Science and the Osteoarthritis Research Society International.
+From 2013 to 2024, she was a board member of the German Society of Biomechanics (DGfB), where she served as Secretary General, and she has been part of the Board Nominating Committee, Award and Nomination Committee, Research and Training Committee of the Osteoarthritis Research Society International (OARSI) since 2023.

 Academic career

 After she studied sports and mathematics at the University of Konstanz, she completed here PhD at the University of Calgary in Medical Science/ Biomechanics.
-After stations in the USA, Canada and New Zealand, she got her habilitation (Venia Legendi) from the University of Konstanz, where she worked as a PD until 2016.
-In this year, she was re-habiliitated to the University of Basel (Venia Docendi).
-Since 2018 she holds a adjunct professorship at the medical faculty of the University of Basel.
-Since 2025 she is the chair of research at the Schulthess Klinik.
+After stations in the USA, Canada and New Zealand, she got her habilitation (Venia Legendi) from the University of Konstanz in 2010, where she taught as a PD until 2016.
+In that year, she was re-habiliitated to the University of Basel (Venia Docendi).
+Since 2018, she holds an adjunct professorship at the medical faculty of the University of Basel.
+Since 2025, she is the Chair of Research and Head of the Department of Teaching, Research and Development at the Schulthess Klinik.

 Scientific impact

-With over 400 peer-reviewed articles, an h-index of 42 and over 10.000 citations, she has a major impact on the communities in her fields of research.
+With over 400 peer-reviewed articles, an h-index of 44 and over 10.000 citations, she has a major impact on the communities in her fields of research.